brianduff/github-action-npm-release/README.md

 - `token`: Personal access token for GitHub authentication.
 Optional.
 Defaults to `${{ github.token }}`.
 - `path`: Path of the package.json file that will be examined.
 Optional.
 Defaults to `${{ github.workspace }}`.
+- `tag_prefix`: A prefix for the release tag.
+Optional.
+Defaults to an empty string.

 ## Outputs